amitgarg/apps-flow-bookmarks/README.md

        - file name
         - text or any tags in bookmark name (any @tag OR #tag which can be agreed on team level)
     - Clicking on a bookmark will open the file at specific line in editor

+### Status Bar Items
+- `Bookmark Bar`
+  - show bookmark icon and status text in status bar, 3 type of status
+    - PATH_ERROR : when the path to any file in config is not correct
+    - READY: when all the paths are correct
+    - {app-name} : when the bookmarks are loaded for an app
+  - on click calls the command `ACN: Reset`

 ## Problems currently faced by Devs